Skip to main content

 LibraryDescriptionUsage

-embassy-rpRP2040 HALAsync GPIO, PWM (servo), timers
+embassy-rpRP2040 HALAsync control of GPIO, PWM for servo, ADC for joystick, timers

-panic-probePanic HandlerDiagnostic panic messages compatibile cu defmt
+panic-probePanic HandlerDiagnostic panic messages compatible with defmt